-For each of the extraordinary circumstances described, the maximum number of hours approved for payment for providing personal care services is up to 40 hours per week.
+For each of the extraordinary circumstances described, the maximum number of hours approved for payment for providing personal care services is no more than 40 hours per week.
 The approved hours are based primarily on the assessed needs identified in the assessment.